Nervous System, Hormonal System, Immune System

 - The adrenal glands (3 weeks to 12-18 months) correspond to the phase in which the child is still protected to a certain extent by the mother’s antibodies.

 - The thyroid gland development phase (18 months to 7 years of age) corresponds to the development of specific resistance by coping with childhood diseases.

 - The specific immune system only becomes fully functional once the pituitary gland has matured (7 to 12 years of age).

-The ability of the body to recognise pathogens also correlates with the ability of the individual to distinguish between themself and the environment, the “self” and the “not self”.
+The ability of the body to recognize pathogens also correlates with the ability of the individual to distinguish between themself and the environment, the “self” and the “not-self”.